top of page

 What types of socialization will my puppy experience before they come home?

 We practice what is called ENS (Early Neurological Stimulation) – also known as “Puppy Culture” or the “Super Dog Program.”
 They are all variations of the same concept: stimulating the puppy’s neuro system’s responses earlier than would happen on their own.
 Some benefits also include stronger heartbeats, adrenal glands, greater resistance to disease, and more tolerance to stress.
-The ideal time frame is in the first couple of weeks of life.
+This is performed daily from age 3 days to 3 weeks old.

 Will their personality change much after they come home?
 How do I be sure I choose the right puppy for me or my family?

 Yes!
-Puppy personalities are really only developing and showing themselves at week 6… all the way to week 18!
+Puppy personalities are really only developing and showing themselves at week 6… but continue changing all the way to week 18!
 It’s a very special time to have your new pup, bond, and begin your training together while you watch your baby grow into the special dog he/she will become.

 Are there reasons to be concerned about a runt puppy?
 And will they stay smaller?